 CDFW is developing a recreational red abalone (Haliotis rufescens) Fishery Management Plan (FMP) for the north coast.
 The development of FMPs is currently governed by the Marine Life Management Act (MLMA).
 The purpose of the FMP is to ensure long-term management of the resource, where management is objective, transparent and more responsive and adaptive, particularly under changing environmental conditions.

-CDFW, in developing this red abalone FMP, is committed to making the process transparent, objective, and accessible to all, with the ultimate goal of completing an adaptable FMP that will ensure a sustainable and healthy abalone resource.
-The FMP will be a framework document that gathers the best available scientific information on the natural history of red abalone, its fisheries (both current and historical), the economic conditions under which they operate, and the effects of the fisheries on the marine ecosystem.
-The FMP will review fishery management methods used in abalone fisheries in other parts of the world, and examine any other conservation and management measures that should be considered for the sustainability of the resource and its fisheries.
+CDFW is committed to developing the red abalone FMP in a transparent, objective, and accessible process, with the goal of completing an adaptive FMP framework to help ensure a sustainable and healthy abalone resource.
+The FMP will gather the best available scientific information on the natural history of red abalone, its fisheries (both current and historical), the economic conditions under which they operate, and the effects of those fisheries on the marine ecosystem.
+The FMP will review fishery management methods used in abalone fisheries in other parts of the world and examine any other conservation and management measures that should be considered for the sustainability of the fishery.

 Red Abalone Fishery Management Plan Timeline

 Opportunities for public comment are listed in bold font.

 - The Nature Conservancy/CDFW Collaborative Harvest Control Rule Workshop